HarisNazir/BasicMachineLearningAlgorithmLearning/README.md

-# Machine Learning Algorithm Learning
+# Basic Machine Learning Algorithm Learning
 ## Why I am Doing This
 I've been wanting to explore the world of Machine Learning so I wanted to look into some very basic ML algorithms and implement them into a functional program.